 Email: Customers can email Iceland's Customer Care Team via the feedback form found at the bottom of the company's Contact Us pages.

-If you have a simple query about using the Iceland website, arranging delivery, or using Iceland voucher codes, check out the Iceland FAQ site which can be found here.
+FAQs: If you have a simple query about using the Iceland website, arranging delivery, or using an Iceland voucher code, check out the Iceland FAQ site which can be found here.

 Iceland on Social Media